 Workflow Automation for Non-Profit Organizations

 The operations in a non-profit organization involve large volumes of paperwork and multi-level approvals.
 Compliance with state regulations is significant for the smooth working of NPOs.

 Donor cultivation in NPOs is a lengthy process involving multiple rounds of follow-up, several touchpoints, and detailed paperwork.
 Managing donor relationships requires a lot of time and effort.
 Routine tasks like acknowledgments, follow-up calls, and reminders take up a major chunk of the work hours of the employees/volunteers.
 Any delay or miss in donor correspondence can cost the NPO dearly.

 Updating donor information, scouting for potential donors, writing follow-ups – all in a day’s work for the NPO staff.
 While catching up with these daily admin tasks, NPO staff lose focus on the long-term vision.
 Workflow automation enables NPOs to focus on their cause rather than routine admin tasks.
 Creating workflows is an easy way to automate tedious manual tasks that burden the staff and are likely to slip through the cracks.

 Workflow automation for non-profit organizations streamlines the routine processes and improves their workflow efficiency.
 Data maintenance tasks, donor engagement, and other internal processes can be efficiently executed by automating their workflows.

-Automating workflows will free up a lot of time for the staff, so they can focus more on a long-term vision of the organization.
+Automating workflows will free up a lot of time for the staff so that they can focus more on the long-term vision of the organization.
 Not just time saving, workflows can save significant costs.
 Automating the data maintenance workflows ensures that data is updated, and communication is consistent.
 Donor engagement can be improved significantly by automating the workflow.
 Better donor relationships translate to more revenue generation.